-1. Systematic errors: The ability to measure the tidal parameters is limited by uncertainties in the pointparticle and tidal contributions to the waveform evolution.
-Waveform injection and parameter estimation studies will be performed to assess the systematic errors in the measured tidal parameters resulting from differences in the waveform model spin priors, and calibration errors.

-- 2. Waveform comparison: A detailed analysis of the differences between several versions of the EOB formalism for systems with tides as well as numerical simulations is not currently available.
-The impact of these uncertainties on the measured tidal parameter will be assessed. - 3.
-Surrogate models: Parameter estimation for systems containing NSs is not possible with currently implemented effective one body models due to their long evaluation time.
-A surrogate waveform model for the aligned spin waveforms with tidal interactions (TEOBv2 and TEOBv4) will be produced. - 4.
+- 1. With detections of BNS/BHNS, a constraint (or non-constraint) statement on the EOS of nuclear matter will be made.
+It will include CBC estimation of tidal parameters and burst follow-up for post-merger. - 2.
+Systematic error assessment: Statements about tidal parameters are limited by uncertainties in the waveform evolution.
+Waveform injection and parameter estimation studies will be performed to assess the systematic errors in the measured tidal parameters.
+These studies will explore the impact of differences in waveform model, spin priors, and calibration errors. - 3.
+Waveform development and comparison: The ability to measure tidal parameters is limited by uncertainties in both point-particle and matter-dependent contributions to the waveform evolution.
+A detailed analysis of the differences between state-of-the-art waveforms for systems with tides, as well as differences with numerical simulations, is required to inform the waveform development outlined in 3.3. - 4.
+Surrogate models: Parameter estimation for systems containing neutron stars is not possible with currently implemented tidal effective one body models due to their long evaluation time.
+Surrogate waveform models for the aligned spin waveforms with tidal interactions (TEOBv2 and TEOBv4) will be produced. - 5.
 BNS post-merger remnant: Methods for identifying and measuring the peak frequency of a potential BNS post-merger signal are not currently available.
-Pipelines using BayesWave and CWB[[?]] will be developed to do this. - 5.
-Nonlinear tides: A potential p-g-mode coupling during the early inspiral of BNS systems has the potential to significantly bias the recovered binary parameters and cause current detection pipelines to miss these signals.
-A more detailed analysis of their impact and a search for systems with nonlinear tides will be developed. - 6.
-With multiple detections of BNS/BHNS, a constraint statement on the EOS of nuclear matter can be made.
+Pipelines using BayesWave and/or CWB will be developed. - 6.
+Extreme tides: Large tidal effects, such as the potential p-g-mode coupling during the early inspiral of BNS systems, have the potential to significantly bias the recovered binary parameters and cause current detection pipelines to miss these signals.
+A more detailed analysis of their impact and a search for systems with extreme tides will be developed.